Transcript

 Tom Marchant: 16:53

 Exactly.
 Exactly.
-There’s um there’s a guy who’s a very good friend of mine uh in Iceland called Jon, and he’s he’s about seven foot tall, he’s like a big red-haired Viking, and and he’s like, you know, he knows my daughters, knows my family, and and he I know him very well.
-And the way, you know, the way he shares stories with his family and the folklore in Iceland, then it’s like, you know, you’re just it Iceland doesn’t feel like Iceland if you’re not with someone like Ion.
-Um, and and yeah, it’s it means a lot, yeah.
+There’s a guy who’s a very good friend of mine in Iceland called Jon, and he’s about seven foot tall, he’s like a big red-haired Viking.
+He knows my daughters, knows my family, and I know him very well.
+And the way he shares stories about his family and the folklore in Iceland — Iceland doesn’t feel like Iceland if you’re not with someone like Jon.
+And yeah, it means a lot.
 And I think they’re a key facet.
-Um, so yeah, here’s for the guides.
-Um
+So yeah, here’s to the guides.

 Tom Marchant: 17:28

 talking about that, which I think kind of leans into a question I was going to ask you, and I think we could talk for hours on this.
-I think we’ve been at recent dinners, which we had this probably conversation, but as a snapshot, yeah, we as a company are embracing many of the benefits that AI can bring into our systems behind the scenes, you know, to kind of take get rid of some of the kind of customer friction in terms of getting the right engagement with our brilliant human beings.
-So we see it as a tool to kind of help our human beings, you know, amplify their uniquely and irreplaceable human skills.
-Where do you think it’s a big question?
-Um, you know, so we see it as a role to support us delivering uniquely human-led experiences.
-Where do you think AI can meaningfully play a role in experiences and where should it stay out?
+I think we’ve been at recent dinners where we’ve probably had this conversation, but as a snapshot — we as a company are embracing many of the benefits that AI can bring into our systems behind the scenes, to kind of get rid of some of the customer friction in terms of getting the right engagement with our brilliant human beings.
+So we see it as a tool to help our human beings amplify their uniquely irreplaceable human skills.
+And it’s a big question — we see it as a role to support us in delivering uniquely human-led experiences.
+Where do you think AI can meaningfully play a role in experiences, and where should it stay out?

 Anant Sharma: 18:18